ZachHandley/zerotier-docker-gateway/README.md

 ## How It Works

 1. **Server A** runs ZeroTier Controller + CoreDNS
+   - Controller auto-creates `zmesh-network` Docker bridge for local service access
+   - Services on Server A join `zmesh-network` → instant ZeroTier routing
-2. **Gateways** join the network and expose services via Caddy
+2. **Gateways** (Server B+) join the network and expose services via Caddy
 3. **CoreDNS** discovers all authorized members automatically
 4. **Clients** point DNS to Server A and access services by name
 5. **ZeroTier** handles all routing automatically between members

-**No manual routes needed!** ZeroTier automatically routes traffic between authorized members.
+**No manual routes needed!**
+- ZeroTier automatically routes traffic between authorized members
+- Server A services get automatic routing via `zmesh-network` bridge
+- No iptables configuration, no subnet planning, just join and access!

 ---